intermine/demo-report-widgets/README.md

-# Example InterMine FatApps
+#InterMine Apps/A Sources

-This repo is being used by [InterMine FatApps Middleware (Node.js)](https://github.com/intermine/intermine-fatapps-middleware).
+This repo is being used by [Apps/A Middleware (Node.js)](https://github.com/intermine/apps-a-middleware).

-Follow [InterMine Docs](http://intermine.readthedocs.org/en/latest/embedding/fatapps/) with help on developing these.
+Follow [InterMine Docs](http://intermine.readthedocs.org/en/latest/embedding/apps-a/) with help on developing these.